readthedocs/readthedocs.org/docs/guides/poetry.rst

 -------------------------------

-Poetry is a :pep:`517`-compliant build backend, which means that `it generates your project metadata <https://python-poetry.org/docs/pyproject/#poetry-and-pep-517>`_ using a standardized interface that can be consumed directly by pip.
+Poetry is a :pep:`517`-compliant build backend, which means that `it can generate your project metadata <https://python-poetry.org/docs/pyproject/#poetry-and-pep-517>`_ using a standardized interface that can be consumed directly by pip.
-Therefore, by making sure that the ``build-system`` section of your ``pyproject.toml`` declares the build backend as follows:
+To do that, first make sure that the ``build-system`` section of your ``pyproject.toml`` declares the build backend as follows: